sommarskog/sql-docs/docs/database-engine/configure-windows/connect-to-the-database-engine-using-extended-protection.md

 **Extended Protection** helps prevent authentication relay attacks by ensuring the client knows the service it connects to.

 **Extended Protection** is a feature of the network components implemented by the operating system. **Extended Protection** is supported in Windows 7 and Windows Server 2008 R2. **Extended Protection** is included in service packs for older [!INCLUDE [msCoName](../../includes/msconame-md.md)] operating systems.

 SQL Server is more secure when connections are made using **Extended Protection**.

 ## Description of Extended Protection

 **Extended Protection** uses service binding and channel binding to help prevent an authentication relay attack.
 In an authentication relay attack, a client that can perform NTLM authentication (for example, Windows Explorer, [!INCLUDE [msCoName](../../includes/msconame-md.md)] Outlook, a .NET SqlClient application, etc.), connects to an attacker (for example, a malicious CIFS file server).
-The attacker uses the client's credentials to masquerade as the client and authenticate to a service (for example, an instance of the [!INCLUDE [ssDE](../../includes/ssde-md.md)] service).
+The attacker uses the client's credentials to masquerade as the client and authenticate to a service (for example, an instance of the  Database Engine.

 There are two variations of this attack: